syedfusionaix/fxdesk-agent/README.md

 - **Multi-agent orchestration** — a generative orchestrator routing to specialist connected agents
 - **Connected agents** — Incident Agent and Service Request Agent as independent, composable agents
-- **Model Context Protocol (MCP)** — used by the Service Request Agent for reliable structured writes
+- **Model Context Protocol (MCP)** — the out-of-the-box Dataverse MCP server, added as a tool on the connected Service Request Agent, creates request records in Dataverse
 - **Knowledge-grounded troubleshooting** — the Incident Agent answers from a knowledge base
-- **External system integration** — ServiceNow and Pega via connectors and an Azure Function
+- **External system integration** — incidents integrated with ServiceNow and Pega via connectors and an Azure Function; service requests persisted in Dataverse
-- **Dynamic Adaptive Cards** — metadata-driven UI generated at runtime
+- **Dynamic Adaptive Cards** — metadata-driven UI generated at runtime from ServiceNow/Pega
 - **Publishing to Microsoft Teams**

 *(Module names will be aligned to the exact Operative curriculum lessons.)*